arioberek/shippr/README.md

 npx @arioberek/shippr --help
 ```

-> **Note**: This method uses a postinstall script to build the Go binary locally.
-Go must be installed and available in your PATH.
+> **Note**: This builds the Go binary using a postinstall script.
+You'll need Go installed and in your PATH.

 ### Option B: Build from Source